Blogs

 The "Juke In The Back" focuses on the " soul that came before rock n' roll," the records that inspired Elvis, Buddy Holly, The Beatles, The Rolling Stones and countless others.

-After you've enjoyed The Mosen explosion with Jonathan Mosen tomorrow afternoon from 2 to 4 PM, don't touch that dial, device, PC, Mac, smart speaker or tablet and join me for The Early Years, where and when you'll hear the best music from the first quarter century of Rock with occasional nods to other decades and genres.
+After you've enjoyed The Mosen explosion with Jonathan Mosen tomorrow afternoon from 2 to 4 PM with his brain exploders and great music, don't touch that dial, device, PC, Mac, smart speaker or tablet and join me for The Early Years, where and when you'll hear the best music from the first quarter century of Rock with occasional nods to other decades and genres.

-Tune in at 4 PM Eastern Monday, which is 6 AM Tuesday in Eastern Australia.
-Or at 6 AM Eastern Wednesday, which is 8 PM the same day in Eastern Australia.
-Just tell that SmartSpeaker of yours to play Mushroom FM, and it will faithfully whisk you there.
+Tune in at 4 PM Eastern Monday, which is actually the next morning in Eastern Australia.
+Or at 6 AM Eastern Wednesday, which is in the evening in Eastern Australia.
+It's easy!
+Simply ask that SmartSpeaker of yours to play Mushroom FM, and you will be there in a trice.
+I wonder how long a trice is in actual time measurement.

 Only on Mushroom Escape: